The following is the WeekenderNJ (WNJ) weekly news roundup, highlighting some vital stories from around the state, nation, and world.

 South Dakota exists because thousands of white undocumented immigrants from Europe used the Homestead Act from 1860-1920 to steal land from Native Americans without compensation or reparations.

-What are the requirments to run for Governor of any state?
+What are the requirements to run for Governor of any state?

 Should we change the requirements for people who want to run for office?